 - Various mounting options available for you to use

 The worst thing you can call any winch is unreliable.
-These machines are often called upon to work during emergencies and in situations wherein no other item is capable of completing the job.
+These machines are often called upon to work during emergencies, and in situations wherein, no other item is capable of completing the job.

 When you turn to your winch for assistance, you need to know that it will be able to work as expected.
 The internal components of the winch greatly impact how reliable it is.
 Fortunately for many consumers, reliability is the main selling point of Warn’s VR 12 Winch.

 Instead of relying on solenoids, the VR 12 makes use of an Albright contractor.
 The difference that design choice makes in terms of power regulation is noticeable.
-It allows user to be more precise with the movements of the winch while simultaneously serving as a more reliable internal component of the machine.
+It allows the user to be more precise with the movements of the winch while simultaneously serving as a more reliable internal component of the machine.

 The typical issue with using a contractor instead of solenoids is that the former is prone to sustaining damage as a result of foreign elements getting through.
 The waterproof feature of the Albright contractor helps significantly minimize that threat.